carlosloureda/udacity-mentorship-reactjs/packages/react-redux-udacity/README.md

 store.
 We are going to add our data to an external API.

+Thunk --> We have fetching data inside the component instead of just showing data.
+Remember that middleware sits between the dispatching of an action, and the running of the reducer.

+For this to work we neeed to add the redux-thunk library in the following video, so you'll need this

+Out of the box, the Redux store can only support the synchronous flow of data.
+Middleware like thunk helps support asynchronicity in a Redux application.
+You can think of thunk as a wrapper for the store’s dispatch() method; rather than returning action objects, we can use thunk action creators to dispatch functions (or even or Promises).

+Without thunks, synchronous dispatches are the default.
+We could still make API calls from React components (e.g., using the componentDidMount() lifecycle method to make these requests) -- but using thunk middleware gives us a cleaner separation of concerns.
+Components don't need to handle what happens after an asynchronous call, since API logic is moved away from components to action creators.
+This also lends itself to greater predictability, since action creators will become the source of every change in state.
+With thunks, we can dispatch an action only when the server request is resolved!

 ## Lesson 6: react-redux (2h)

 You’ll learn to leverage the react-redux bindings in order to leverage the benefits of a UI library like React and a state management library like Redux.